Should I Contact An Attorney After A Car Accident?

 • When your insurance company employs its own attorney

-What Are the Benefits of Hiring an Attorney Following an Accident?
+What Are the Benefits of Hiring Car Accident Attorneys?

-Having a personal injury attorney in your corner means that you have someone who is already knowledgeable about the laws and procedures that your case involves.
+Having a personal injury attorney in your corner means that you have someone already knowledgeable about your case's laws and procedures.
 It may be your first time dealing with this type of case, but personal injury attorneys have handled all types of accident cases.
-An attorney will know how to effectively argue any defenses raised by the other side, and will be able to prepare for trial (even though most car accident cases are settled prior to trial).
-This preparation is time consuming and can be complicated.
-Having an attorney to do all of this for you will relieve you of the added stress of having to do it on your own.
+A skilled lawyer will know how to effectively argue any defenses raised by the other side and will be able to prepare for trial (even though most car accident cases are settled before trial).
+This preparation is time-consuming and can be complicated.
+Having an attorney to do all of this for you will relieve the added stress of trying to do it on your own.

-Finally, having an experienced personal injury attorney helps to level the playing field.
-This is especially true when you have to battle the experience and resources that are available to large insurance companies.
+Finally, having an experienced car accident attorney helps to level the playing field.
+This is especially true when you have to battle the experience and resources that are available to a large insurance provider.
+The other driver's insurance company will not have your best interests in mind, and they will act accordingly.

-Hiring an attorney provides you with an advocate who you know is working with your best interests in mind, and who wants the best possible outcome for your case.
-Having someone to act on your behalf and for your benefit will make the legal process much easier for you and your family.
+Hiring a car accident lawyer provides you with an advocate who you know is working with your best interests in mind and who wants the best possible outcome for your case.
+Having someone to act on your behalf will make the car accident claim process much easier for you and your family.

-Let Us Help You with Your Auto Accident Case
+Let Ross Feller Casey Help With Your Car Accident Case

 At Ross Feller Casey, we have attorneys who are experts in personal injury cases resulting from car accidents.
-We have the experts needed to testify on behalf of our clients, including doctors, engineers, and road safety professionals.
+We have access to the experts needed to assist with your case, including doctors, engineers, and road safety professionals.
 When you come to Ross Feller Casey, you have a whole team behind you.

-All of our cases, including automobile accident cases, are handled on a contingency basis.
-That means that you are not charged unless there is a financial recovery in your case.
+All of our cases, including car accident cases, are handled on a contingency basis.
+That means you are not charged unless there is a financial recovery in your case.

-If you or a loved one has been injured in a car crash as a result of someone else’s negligence, you should contact Ross Feller Casey today.
-There are time limits for filing car accident lawsuits, so don’t delay.
+You should contact Ross Feller Casey today if you or a loved one has been injured in a car crash due to someone else's negligence.
+There are time limits for filing a personal injury lawsuit, so don't delay.

 Disclaimer: Ross Feller Casey, LLP provides legal advice only after an attorney-client relationship is formed.
 Our website is an introduction to the firm and does not create a relationship between our attorneys and clients.
 An attorney-client relationship is formed only after a written agreement is signed by the client and the firm.
 Because every case is unique, the description of awards and summary of cases successfully handled are not intended to imply or guarantee that same success in other cases.
 Ross Feller Casey, LLP represents catastrophically injured persons and their families in injury and wrongful death cases, providing legal representation in Pennsylvania and New Jersey.